 You could also just use something like foam core, and skip this step!

 Next I held up the agate slices to a light source to figure out where to apply the epoxy.
 Although it dries clear I wanted to be sure no gobs of glue would be seen through the less opaque sections of the agate.

-I mixed together the two-part epoxy and applied it with a wooden skewer (toothpick works) to the most opaque sections of the stone, keeping away from the edge to avoid squishing epoxy out the sides.
+I mixed together the two-part epoxy and applied it with a wooden skewer (a toothpick works too) to the most opaque sections of the stone, keeping away from the edge to avoid squishing epoxy out the sides.

 I eyeballed the center of each matting and gently pressed the agate in place, wiggling it a little.

-The gold edge nicely incorporates the touch of gold I'm always craving, in the teeniest, tiniest portion - which I think is all I can handle - and the agate reminds me of Lake Superior.
+I absolutely low how they turned out - and they remind me of Lake Superior.
 Over the years, with the additions of the new dining room painting, framed enamel art, mid-century cabinet, Shane Norrie pottery and now the framed agate slices, the dining room has become such a fun and lively space.
 Happy sigh.

 Disclosure.
 The four frames for this project are courtesy of Pottery Barn, but I wasn't asked or encouraged to write a favorable review.
 I'm actually thinking of ordering another set of four to replace my framed enamel artwork and elevate that sentimental art.
 Here are the different sizes they offer: